leohliao/tapu_no_tatsujin/README.md

   ```

-  This code will call my setTimeout function at frequent of 800 mms,
+  This code will call my setTimeout function at frequent of 800 mms (this number varies),
   where my setTimeout will be activated after certain amount of time created by "createInterval" function, where its max and min are defined according to the level of difficulties that the user's choices.

   * Randomized Hitting Messages and Missed Messages: